 Hinting at Tencent’s future moves, the company updated its US user agreement last month with an addendum dedicated to users in California, after the most populous US state, which also has the largest WeChat user base across the nation, enacted the California Consumer Privacy Act (CCPA).

 Tencent has committed itself to “free and swift” disclosure of WeChat’s data collection, analyses, transfer and sale concerning users in California.

 However, Tencent stressed that within the past 12 months it had not sold the personal information of Californian WeChat users in transactions that could fall into the jurisdiction of the CCPA.

 In its Privacy Protection Policy, Tencent also notes that the information of accounts inactive for 180 consecutive days would be permanently deleted, while the chat history of active users would be kept in its servers for no more than 72 hours.
 Users are given the discretion to save their chat history on their phones and export it to another device.
-The company added that servers for international WeChat users were located in Ontario, Canada and Hong Kong but not in Shenzhen, its home city, or elsewhere in mainland China.
+The company added that servers for international WeChat users were located in Ontario, Canada, Hong Kong and elsewhere but not in Shenzhen in mainland China, its home city, or elsewhere in mainland China.
 It added that its transfer of personal data to third countries would conform strictly with the European Commission’s model contracts.

 “Rigorous internal control measures are undertaken to strictly limit access to users’ data by designated team members and that both Canada and Hong Kong have stringent and well-rounded privacy and data protection regimes,” assured Tencent in a statement.